open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation-module.md

 Advice classes aren't really classes in that they're raw pieces of code that are pasted directly into the instrumented library class files.
 You should not treat them as ordinary, plain Java classes.

-Unfortunately many standard practices do not apply to Advice classes:
+Unfortunately many standard practices do not apply to advice classes:

 * If they're inner classes, they MUST be static.
 * They MUST only contain static methods.